NunexGT/classybot/README.md

   <h1>Changelog</h1>
   <h3>V1.0=Bot´s launch</h3>
   <h3>V1.1=Added a feature where it´s not needed for the user to configure the path to the chrome user files.
 The bot will detect the Windows's user name and it will do it by itself</h3>
+  <h3>V1.1.5=Now with the classybot_deliver-homework_edition.py and the deliver_hw.csv, you now have the aility to send a time when your homework will be sent.
+Just make sure that what you what to sent is already on the work tab, ready to deliver.</h3>

   <h1>Check this out</h1>
   This bot was partially inspired by the Gmeet bot created by <i>Sheen Santos D. Capadngan</i> on GitHub:https://github.com/sheensantoscapadngan/gmeetbot